tsackton/taelgar/People/Sembarans/Remille Vauclaire.md

 ![[remille-vauclaire.png|right|400]]A swordswoman.

-%% Meta: lowish level fighter %%
+%% Meta: lowish level fighter
+a quiet woman, who barely talks to you but spends most of the time watching the room, watching for danger, watching you, watching Vahaiya.
+She is also from Adderfell, you learn (from Emilie), and is a patient teacher and skilled swordswoman.%%